-Ultimate Stance is one of the biggest annual modified car shows in the UK where ‘petrol heads’ would gather from afar to see these crazy and valuable vehicles in all their shiny glory.
+Ultimate Stance is one of the biggest annual modified car shows in the UK where ‘petrol heads’ would gather from afar to see these crazy and valuable vehicles such as this bagged s10 for sale for example, in all their shiny glory.
 Having performed at this event for a number of years, the organizers asked if we would like to do something different this time as the urban entertainment we were providing was already going down well.

 We had a venue in the Telford International Centre and that the staging and lighting were already in place, meaning two of the most daunting aspects of putting together a competition were already checked off.
 We agreed to put together a tournament because of this — but we had no idea of what we were getting ourselves into.

 Just like these articles that I write, getting started is always the hardest part.
 We had no idea where to begin, but we knew that with the help of the right people we could make it happen.